 The Engine will automatically create beautiful and easy-to-comprehend visualizations for both Numerical columns as well as categorical columns.
 You do not require any library such as Ggplot or Matplotlib to create these visualizations.
 They have all been done for you!

 On the left part of your screen, you will see the button for Models.
 Click on it.

 Then, click on the NEW APP button

 Give your model a name under the Application name field.

-There are options available: Prediction & Forecasting.
+There are options available: Prediction and forecasting.
 Since we know we are trying to predict whether a passenger survives or not, we click on the prediction button and select ‘Survived’ as the target column.

 And then click Next.

-Choose the default configuration for now (you can experiment with the different setting later once you get a handle on the default).
+Choose the default configuration for now (you can experiment with the different settings later once you get a handle on the default).